 Tasmania is one of those places in Tasmania that’s incredible to explore but sometimes forgotten in lieu of more famous spots like Sydney.
-That being said, there’s a shed load of amazing and best things to do in Tasmania that are dotted all across the island.
+That being said, there’s a shed load of the best things to do in Tasmania that are dotted all across the island.

 Take a look, below, at the best things to do in Tasmania.